 I really am into spicy dishes.
 Chilli ends up in a lot of meals 😉

 Now the cauliflowers are coming up in my garden.
 A good reason to try some new recipes!
-Did you know that cauliflower is amazingly rich in Omega 3?
-To have a good balance of Omega 3 to Omega 6 is very important.
+Did you know that cauliflower has a fair amount of Omega-3?
+To have a good balance of Omega-3 to Omega-6 is very important.
 Just another good reason to enjoy this yummy vegetable more often.

 For this recipe I’ve used home-grown mung bean sprouts.
 Here is a guide on how you can make your own sprouts.
 Much cheaper and fresher – without the plastic packaging! 🙂

 1 teaspoon mustard seeds